systay/systay/README.md

 I'm currently working on making Vitess emulate MySQL better.

-Here is some stuff I wrote:
+Here is some blog posts I wrote: http://systay.github.io/
-http://systay.github.io/

 I was also part of [writing a couple of papers](https://scholar.google.com/citations?user=ZA9AZq4AAAAJ&hl=en&citsig=AMD79opH4qlRfuM1_GJiZiiZ4PJ1BKviWQ).
 It seems to be cited a lot.